-Effects can be added to the layer here.
-All controls for effects already added to the layer can also be
+Effects can be added to a layer in the Effects area of the sidebar.
+After effects are added, the controls to edit the effects are also accessed here.
 Each effect can be enabled or disabled using the blue square toggle to the left of the effect name.